zoidz123/zoidz123.github.io/docs/creating-auctions.md

 ## An Intuitive Interface

 The DFlow interface serves as the hassle-free control center for crypto brokerages and enables them to sell order flow to market makers in competitive and transparent auctions.
-Its main use cases are to allow you to create and manage auctions, and view payments received from market makers.
+Its main use cases are to allow you to create and manage auctions, view payments received from market makers, transfer funds to DFlow etc.

-## Deposit USDC
+### Deposit USDC

-Creating auctions on DFlow requires a one-time flat fee of 1 USDC, to reduce network spam.
+Creating auctions on DFlow requires a one-time flat fee to reduce network spam.

 <!-- Insert short video tutorial / screen recording of someone going through the entire process  -->